-Options range from dry to more liquid.
+Below are options ranging from dry (sauteing) to very liquid (boiling).
 The less water you use, the faster the cooking time will be.

 - Sprinkle water in the pot or add a small amount of oil.